-- Bi-Telecentric Lenses Offer Constant Magnification Across the Depth of Field - Magnifications Available: 0.051X, 0.128X, 0.243X, or 1.00X - Compatible with C-Mount Cameras with Sensors up to 2/3" Format - · Each Lens Ships with Individual Metrology and Performance Data
+- · Bi-Telecentric Lenses Offer Constant Magnification Across the Depth of Field - Magnifications Available: 0.051X or 0.243X - Compatible with C-Mount Cameras with Sensors up to 2/3" Format - Each Lens Ships with Individual Metrology and Performance Data

 Thorlabs has collaborated with Navitar to design and manufacture a line of telecentric lenses for machine vision applications.
 With bitelecentric lenses, the magnification in both image and object space is independent of distance (within the depth of field) or the position in the field of view.
-This attribute is ideal for machine vision applications: when measuring dimensions, a telecentric lense will yield the same measurement regardless of changes in object distance or position.
+This attribute is ideal for machine vision applications: when measuring dimensions, a telecentric lenses will yield the same measurement regardless of changes in object distance or position.
 For more details on telecentric lenses and their differences from standard lenses, please see the Telecentric Tutorial tab above.